 The energizing effects of coffee make it a great tool for any meeting.
-Its ability to stimulate thought and spark conversations have made it a break room staple; it’s also must-have in bookstores, on camping trips, and even on airplanes.
+Its ability to stimulate thought and spark conversations has made it a break room staple; it’s also a must-have in bookstores, on camping trips, and even on airplanes.
 Besides, “coffee social” sounds so much better than, say… “Mountain Dew social.”

 Related: How to Communicate Effectively

 With so many flavors, varieties, and methods of preparation, finding the perfect coffee for you can be a real adventure.
 With natural flavors and even gourmet options, a cup of joe is certainly a classier choice than a Monster energy drink.